 Together, these three coped with a common condition in 19th century America: unwanted or inopportune pregnancy.
 Belle Miller’s girls often conceived—men taking little or no precautions during their indiscretions—and it was Mrs Adams who housed them with her staff above the restaurant on West Louisa.
 Martha Tennant supported the girls during their “lying in” and helped to “place” the children in homes across northwestern Iowa.
 Fr Francis Manning, priest at St Ahab’s was in on this conspiracy and one of her own.
-Yes, one of her own, because Fr Manning was, indeed, a woman masquerading as a man.
+Yes, one of her own, because Fr Manning was, indeed, a woman masquerading as a man, a priest in the church of Rome, known to her congregation but supported by their good will.

-Doc Fahnstock plays a minor role here, obviously, but he was ably aided by the community’s unsung medical heroine, Sissy Beddowes, wife of carpenter and one-time Indian Agent Amos Beddowes.
+Doc Fahnstock plays a minor role here, obviously, but he was ably assisted by the community’s unsung medical heroine, Sissy Beddowes, wife of carpenter and one-time Indian Agent Amos Beddowes.
 Sissy had been a medicine woman in her tribe (the Sac & Fox) and knew herbal concoctions that might prevent conception—a post-Civil War “morning after” pill.
-Howard wants to share a bit more about Mrs Beddowes, some informtaion gleaned from an old interview on file at the Fennimore County History Center.
+Howard wants to share a bit more about Mrs Beddowes, some information gleaned from the transcript of an old interview on file at the Fennimore County History Center.

 “A few figs from thistles…”